How Much Does Rainwater Harvesting Cost?

 How Much Does a Water Storage System Cost?

 In many cases, the most expensive portion of the catchment system will be the storage component.
-Storing water for an extended period of time means the necessity for larger space in most cases.
+Storing water for an extended period of time means the necessity for a larger space in most cases.
 Even if a larger tank isn’t necessary, ensuring the water remains safe and usable is important, and those components of your rainwater storage will be more expensive.

 Are Rainwater Harvesting Systems Worth It?